 For more information, contact the La Salle Works Director: Mr. Patrick Murphy email@example.com or (516) 456-9115.

 La Salle Works Participation Guidelines for Students of La Salle

 The student placement process will be competitive.
 Participation in this program will be judged based on several factors including personal character, work ethic, and overall initiative.
 The opportunities listed in this guide were made possible because of the hard work and generosity of the friends, alumni, and family of La Salle.
 As a result, the same level of dedication and respect is expected if you decide to participate in this program.

-Students must consult Mr. Sullivan before formally applying for any opportunity.
+Students must consult Mr. Murphy before formally applying for any opportunity.

 Even with parental permission, a thorough background check will be done to review a student’s record of behavior and grades for all years at La Salle Academy.
 Any participation will be based on the La Salle Student/Parent Handbook policies on academic eligibility and behavior as well as the discretion of the program director.

 Students must obey all outlined rules and regulations within the La Salle Academy Student/Parent Handbook.

 Participation in extra-curricular activities is a privilege granted by the learning community to students in good standing both academically and behaviorally.
 Therefore, in order to participate in extra-curricular activities at La Salle Academy, students must maintain certain academic standards.
 Any student with two or more credits of failures in a quarter may not participate in any after-school activity until he is passing his courses.
 His eligibility status will be reviewed by the Assistant Principal for Academic Affairs (APAA)/Director of Guidance at the next progress report.
 Any appeal due to special circumstances must be made directly to the Principal whose decision will be final.

 Behavior in Public